meginwinnipeg/workshops/content/classes/GEOG2200/content/share.md

 ## ASSIGNMENT:

-Now that you have completed the walk-through using Kings Park data, apply the following concepts to the **Kildonan Park** dataset found in the shared ArcGIS Online folder, then create a StoryMap using the four Kildonan Park maps created.
+Now that you have completed the walk-through using Kings Park data, apply the concepts you have learned to the **St. Vital Park** dataset found in the shared ArcGIS Online folder, then create a StoryMap using the four St. Vital Park maps created.
 ### MAPS:
 1. A map that categorizes the data by **botanical name**, format the **pop-ups** for clarity;
 2. A map that symbolizes trees by **diameter of trunk** (either using colour or proportional symbology);